-Figure 2.7: External Low Pass Noise Filter Circuit[6]
+Figure 2.7: External Low Pass Noise Filter Circuit.[6]

 2.2.2 RS-485/TIA-485

 RS485 was considered as it is an industry standard because it can operate over long distances (up to 120 meters at 100kbps [7]), and in noisy environments.
 This is ideal for the Vending Machine, as it will most likely be placed in the White Lab at UCT, where there are multiple devices capable of interfering with the communications bus and potentially corrupting the data as discussed in the section above.